 Giambrone & Partners successfully defended a Commercial client in a €1 million damages case

-Giambrone & Partners’ cross-border litigation lawyers, led by Gonzalo Butori, a partner in the London office and Angel Moncada a partner in the Madrid office, have successfully defended a complex multi-jurisdictional matter.
+Giambrone & Partners’ cross-border litigation lawyers, led by Vincenzo Senatore, a Senior Partner in the London office, have successfully defended a complex multi-jurisdictional matter.

 The main contractor successfully won a €1 million contract to supply items to the governing council of a capital city in Europe.
 The main contractor instructed a supplier who, in turn, instructed a manufacturer in the supply of the items required.